tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 <br /><br /><br />

-<a name="gauss"></a>
+<a name="normalize"></a>
 <div style="font-size:20px">
-<em>method</em> <strong style="color:#008AB8">gauss</strong>(strategy="yeojohnson", **kwargs)
+<em>method</em> <strong style="color:#008AB8">normalize</strong>(strategy="yeojohnson", **kwargs)
 <span style="float:right">
 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/atom.py#L1009">[source]</a>
 </span>
 </div>
-Transform the data to follow a Gaussian distribution.
+Transform the data to follow a Normal/Gaussian distribution.
 This transformation is useful for modeling issues related to heteroscedasticity (non-constant variance), or other situations where normality is desired.
 Missing values are disregarded in fit and maintained in transform.
 Categorical columns are ignored.
 The estimator created by the class is attached to atom.
-See the See the [Gauss](../data_cleaning/gauss.md) class for a description of the parameters.
+See the See the [Normalizer](../data_cleaning/normalizer.md) class for a description of the parameters.
 <br /><br /><br />